joe-rodgers/joe-rodgers.github.io/_posts/2019-12-03-paywall-and-mailchimp.md

 ![](/assets/images/paywall/Capture21.PNG)

 ### Now track your faucet
-Now that you've shared a live faucet with the world, you will want to track it's health.
+Now that you've sent your first newsletter **WITH** a faucet, you will want to track faucet's balance.

 You can track it from the Paywall.Link facuet dashboard.